netdata/netdata/streaming/README.md

 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.
 ```

-in this example, 'B' was part of a 'BEGIN' message that was cut due connection problems.
+In this example, 'B' was part of a 'BEGIN' message that was cut due connection problems.

 The last problem related to slow connections happens when some message was missed and the following commands received had a
-direct connection with it, for example, when the slave could not send the list of charts available on its host and it
+direct connection with it.
+For example, when the slave could not send the list of charts available on its host and it
-sends in the sequence a 'SET' message on a chart that was missed, the master will show a messages like this
+sends in the sequence a 'SET' message on a chart that was missed, the master will show a messages like this:

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : requested a SET on chart 'CHART NAME' of host 'HOSTNAME', without a dimension.
 Disabling it.